Accommodation

 Take care driving on corrugated road, especially if towing a caravan.

-• Loop Road Caravan Campground
+• Loop Road, Caravan Sites

 Located on Loop Road, approximately 1 km from Salt Creek.
 Entry is from the information bay car park and the site is easily accessible by 2WD.